skupperproject/refdog/input/concepts/connector.md

 A **connector** binds a local workload to **[listeners](listener.html)** in remote **[sites](site.html)**.
-Listeners and connectors are bound using **[routing keys](routing-key.html)**.
+Listeners and connectors are matched using **[routing keys](routing-key.html)**.

 <figure>